karldreher/cfpages-prune/README.md

 ## Usage

+This tool is designed with CI/CD in mind, and is appropriate for automated, scheduled use.

 This tool is easiest to install using Pipx, after which it can be run using a convenient name:
 ```bash
 pipx install git+https://github.com/karldreher/cfpages-prune.git